dunlop-ben/helm-cheat-sheet/README.md

 Locally render template.
 Does not send Kubernetes objects to Kubernetes or parse for validation.
 Useful for reviewing template and debugging syntatical errors.

 `helm template [PATH TO CHART DIRECTORY]`

+#### helm dependency update

+Update `charts/` based on the contents of `Chart.yaml`.

+`helm dependency update [PATH TO CHART DIRECTORY]`

+The command autogenerates a lock file lists the exact versions of immediate dependencies and their dependencies and their dependencies.

 #### helm upgrade